 Coding: Much of the difference between the two approaches to design lie in the HTML & CSS.
 The way in which information is served to the users can differ.
 Responsive tends to put emphasis on the device browser.
 The device browser receives the whole page and alters the presentation to make it appropriate for the dimensions of the browser window.
 With Adaptive, though, the server detects the attributes of the device before delivering it.
 On the basis of this information, an appropriate version is selected and loaded, one that is optimized for device dimensions and native features.

 Information: As we have spoken about earlier, responsive design delivers the whole website to the browser.
 It is at the browser level where the website presentation is tweaked to suit browser dimensions.
 This means that the entire information on the website has to be retrieved and presented.
 With Adaptive, though, there are multiple versions.
 Therefore, the mobile version might include lesser information to help it load faster.

 Brand Consistency: Responsive web design helps you retain brand consistency across different platforms.
 That’s better for your brand and its recall.
+This consistency should be featured in all branding elements like the logo design, the branding colors, and social media appearance.
 On the other hand, adaptive design delivers different versions for multiple devices.
 However, efforts can be made to make the multiple versions be in sync.